grapestone5321/Kaggle-Courses-Python/README.md

 ***Variable assignment:*** Here we create a variable called spam_amount and assign it the value of 0 using =, which is called the assignment operator.

+***Function calls:***. print is a Python function that displays the value passed to it on the screen.
+We call functions by putting parentheses after their name, and putting the inputs (or arguments) to the function in those parentheses.

 - Numbers and arithmetic in Python

 "Number" is a fine informal name for the kind of thing, but if we wanted to be more technical, we could ask Python how it would describe the type of thing